prompt-cash/integration-examples/README.md

 You can use this app as a template to accept Point of Sale (POS) payments.

+## SLP Tokens
+To receive payments in your own SLP token, please [follow this guide](./SlpTokens.md).

 ## Payment Control flow
 ``` text
      +-------------+                      +-------------+                      +-------------+